 Winter.
 Cold hardy crops (such as kale, collards, and turnip greens) planted in fall may live through the winter.
 In colder areas, use a cold frame or frost cloth to extend the season.

-For specific planting dates, consult your county Extension center.
-You can also use N.C.
-Cooperative Extension’s Eastern North Carolina Planting Calendar for Annual Vegetables, Fruits, and Herbs, Central North Carolina Planting Calendar for Annual Vegetables, Fruits, and Herbs, or Western North Carolina Planting Calendar for Annual Vegetables, Fruits, and Herbs.
+For specific planting dates, consult your local Extension center.
+You can also use the North Carolina Planting Calendar for Annual Vegetables, Fruits, and Herbs for your region: Eastern AG-756-02 , Central, AG-756-01, Western, AG-756-03.